awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 To tag an EC2 Fleet request when you create it, specify the key\-value pair in the [JSON file](#ec2-fleet-cli-skeleton) used to create the fleet\.
 The value for `ResourceType` must be `fleet`\.
 If you specify another value, the fleet request fails\.

 **To tag instances launched by an EC2 Fleet**
-To tag instances when they are launched by the fleet, specify the tags in the [launch template](ec2-launch-templates.md#create-launch-template) referenced in the EC2 Fleet request\.
+To tag instances when they are launched by the fleet, specify the tags in the [launch template](ec2-launch-templates.md#create-launch-template) that is referenced in the EC2 Fleet request\.

 **To tag an existing EC2 Fleet request and instance \(AWS CLI\)**
-Use the following [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command to tag existing resources:
+Use the following [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command to tag existing resources\.

 ```
 aws ec2 create-tags --resources fleet-12a34b55-67cd-8ef9-ba9b-9208dEXAMPLE i-1234567890abcdef0 --tags Key=purpose,Value=test